Cosmology of non-local f(R) gravity: Discussion and conclusion

 \section{Discussion and conclusion}

 The main subject of our investigation was the generalized gravity theory represented by (\ref{lag:1}) with the emphasis on the de Sitter solution.
 This theory contains higher derivatives and as such has a potentially dangerous property to generate ghosts.
-However, the ghost-free condition can be clearly formulated and is translated to the fact that the operator $\GG(\Box)$ (eq. (\ref{deltatracePQ})) has no more than one root.
-Going further we find that simple algebraic conditions \eqref{tracePQdSpq} and \eqref{pqn01} determine a possibility to have stable configurations.
-Namely, satisfying the inequality \eqref{pqn01} one allows the de Sitter phase to be stable.
+However, the ghost-free condition can be clearly formulated and is translated to the following statements: (i) the operator $\GG(\Box)$ (eq. (\ref{deltatracePQ}) or explicitly the LHS of equation (\ref{spin0roots}) multiplied by $M_P^2$) has no more than one root; (ii) one should arrange $\sigma=0$ or 1 and $\omega^2$ is positive in (\ref{spin0roots}); (iii) $\Tc$ in (\ref{no2ghost}) must be positive.
+Going further we find that simple algebraic conditions \eqref{tracePQdSpq} and \eqref{pqn01} determine a possibility to have stable dS configurations.

+Namely, satisfying the inequality \eqref{pqn01} one guarantees that the de Sitter phase is stable.
+Interestingly, for $P=R^p,Q=R^q$ two special cases $p+q=0$ and $p+q=2$ always lead to stable de Sitter solutions.
+The first case is a generalized ``cosmological constant'' (since $PQ=1$).
+The second case is the generalized $R^2$ theory and for now is the mainly developed candidate for a renormalizable theory of gravity \cite{Talaganis:2014ida}.

-Generically one would expect such a non-local model to be a candidate for the UV gravity modification.
+Generically one would expect such a non-local model to be a candidate for the UV gravity completion.
 In this case a possible de Sitter phase would be attributed to the inflationary stage of the Universe evolution.
 This way the de Sitter phase should not be eternally stable as the inflation should stop.
-This is totally in accord with the study of bouncing Universe models performed in \cite{Biswas:2012bp}.
+This implies for example that the presently found bounce solutions in non-local gravity with $P=Q=R$ \cite{Biswas:2012bp,mevernov} cannot be straightforwardly continued to a viable cosmological inflation.
+This is because those solutions end up with a dS expansion which is eternally stable as it corresponds to $p+q=2$ in (\ref{pqn01}).
+Even though the Starobinsky inflation is here, in the model with $P=Q=R$, this solution has no a bounce phase while an idea to construct a joint bounce and inflation is an intriguing open question on the table.

 On contrary one can try to use non-local models in an attempt to challenge the present day slowly accelerated expansion of the Universe.
 In this case one has to arrange a stable evolution for a long period of time to be compatible with the presently observed Universe.
-Interestingly, for $P=R^p,Q=R^q$ two special cases $p+q=0$ and $p+q=2$ lead to no stable de Sitter solutions.
-The first case is a generalized ``cosmological constant'' (since $PQ=1$) but on contrary to just a constant cosmological term the stability is lost.
-The second case is the generalized $R^2$ theory and for now is the mainly developed candidate for a renormalizable theory of gravity \cite{Talaganis:2014ida}.
+In this regime models with $P=Q=1$ seem to be absolutely suitable.